-The applicant is proposing an approximately 720-square-foot building addition, the enclosure of an existing covered porch, modifications to existing building materials and paint selections, and associated site improvements including a designated area for an open and uncovered patio.
-The modifications are proposed in conjunction with previous building additions to an existing, contributing historic home.
+The applicant is proposing an approximately 720-square-foot building addition, the enclosure of an existing covered porch, modifications to existing building materials and paint selections, and associated site improvements including a designated area for a (future) open and uncovered patio.
+The modifications are proposed to an existing, contributing historic home with previous building additions.